CrowdDynamicsLab/stackoverflow-stream/README.md

 arguments and writes out the HMM model file to `hmm-model.bin` in the current working directory.

+The model is fit using the EM algorithm from a random starting point.
+This will take some time, but the algorithm's E-step is fully parallelized.
+Each iteration takes approximately 13 seconds on my desktop machine, and by default the algorithm will run for 50 iterations or until the relative change in log likelihood falls below 1e-4, whichever comes first.

 ## `print-hmm` and `plot_X.py` tools

 First, install the required libraries for the Python code (see